Words cannot express how tasty these vegetarian nachos are. They’re great on their own but the creamy cilantro lime drizzle puts them over the top!

 - 1 teaspoon lime juice (zest lime before juicing!)

 - ½ cup tightly packed torn cilantro leaves and stems

 - ¼ teaspoon honey

 - Preheat oven to 350°F.

 - In a large skillet, heat oil over medium heat.
-Add peppers and onions and saute until softened.
-Add black beans and taco seasoning and stir to combine.
+Add peppers and onions and sauté until softened.
+Add black beans and taco seasoning; stir to combine.

 - Coat 2 sheet pans with nonstick cooking spray.
 Spread chips into an even layer on pan.
 Top with half of cheese, then with pepper and bean mixture, then top with remaining cheese.

-- Bake for 18-20 minutes or until cheese is golden brown and melted.
+- Bake for 18 to 20 minutes or until cheese is golden brown and melted.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.